FRANÇAIS

 Wrinkling prediction in metal spinning through numerical simulation: Impact of loading rate and mass scaling

-Tran, Mai-Van, Elizalde, Sergio, Champliaud, Henri, Liu, Zhaoheng et Jahazi, Mohammad.
+Tran, Mai-Van, Elizalde, Sergio, Champliaud, Henri, Liu, Zhaoheng and Jahazi, Mohammad.
 2025. « Wrinkling prediction in metal spinning through numerical simulation: Impact of loading rate and mass scaling ».
 In Proceedings of the CSME-CFDSC-CSR 2025 International Congress (Montreal, QC, Canada, May 25-28, 2025) Coll. « Progress in Canadian Mechanical Engineering », vol. 8.

 [thumbnail of 559 - Wrinkling prediction in metal spin.pdf]